Petrullo-Lab/squirrel_mast_project/README.md

-# Code for mas project paper
+# Code for mast project paper

 This is a guide for the analysis presented in the paper  "Maternal effects shape scale-dependent convergence in gut microbial responses to environmental change"